sagemath/sagewiki_to_gh-2022-10-10/education1.md

  * Date and Location: December 5, 2009 at the Clay Mathematics Institute (Cambridge, MA), from 9:30 AM to 2:30 PM, with a lunch break from 12:30-1:30.

  * Driving directions can be found at the [[http://www.claymath.org/visitors/|Official Clay Mathematics Institute Visitors Page]].
-Parking meters (of both the coin-operated and "pay and display" varieties) run 8 AM-6 PM on Saturday, and most in Harvard Square are limited to 2 hours.
+Parking meters of the coin-operated (quarters only) and "pay and display" varieties (which accept credit cards) run 8 AM-6 PM on Saturday, and most in Harvard Square are limited to 2 hours.
 For off-street parking, see [[http://www.harvardsquare.com/maps.aspx|this map]]; bring receipts to Kiran for parking reimbursement.

  * Public transit is an excellent alternative to driving; CMI is a 5-minute walk from the Harvard Square T station.
 For complete directions, see the [[http://www.claymath.org/visitors/|CMI Visitors Page]].
 (Harvard is on the Red Line; a nearby station with plenty of parking is Alewife.)